The Nysa family as the main source of unequilibrated LL ordinary chondrites: Thermal evolution and crust preservation

-We illustrate this effect using the Flora family.
-The observed SFD for kilometre-sized members follows a power law with an index close to $-3.0$ \citep{Broz:2024Nature}.
-Extrapolating this power law down to 1\,km yields a parent-body diameter of $\sim$158\,km.
-However, studies of young asteroid families such as Massalia$_2$, Karin, Koronis$_2$ and Veritas -- together with their associated meteorite statistics and zodiacal dust bands -- indicate that the SFD of a newly formed family must extend down to sizes of order 100\,$\mu$m \citep{Broz:2024, Broz:2024Nature, Marsset:2024Nature}.
-For Flora, extrapolating the observed SFD to these smaller sizes increases the inferred parent-body diameter up to $(196\pm 30)$\,km (Table\,\ref{tab:pb_sizes}).
+The results of this procedure are presented in Table\,\ref{tab:pb_sizes}.
+In the case of the Flora family, the observed SFD for kilometre-sized members follows a power law with an index close to $-3.0$ \citep{Broz:2024Nature}.
+Extrapolating this relation down to 1\,km yields a parent-body diameter of $\sim$158\,km, while extending it further to 100\,$\mu$m increases the inferred size to $(196\pm 30)$\,km.